Edyane/Edyane/README.md

 - I’m currently learning JavaScript, Java & Angular
 - Interested in: React and UI/UX designer
-- Hobbies: League of Legends, The Sims, TFT and animes
+- Hobbies: League of Legends, The Sims and animes

  ### Contact: